 The game’s primary objective is maneuvering your balls across the lawn and through the nine strategically placed wickets.
 The balls need to go through the wickets in the correct sequence and direction.

-Nine-wicket croquet is the ideal recreational game for friends and families, and that is what I am discussing in this article.
-It’s the simplest form of croquet, best suitable for backyard play.
+Different croquet versions have unique rules.
+The Nine-wicket croquet version is the ideal recreational game for friends and families, and that is what I am discussing in this article.
+It’s the simplest form of croquet, best suited for backyard play.

 To explain how to play croquet, I am going to discuss the following: